narfdotpl/playlists/for_humans.md

 1. The White Stripes - Little Room
 1. Jack White - Sixteen Saltines
 1. The White Stripes - Icky Thump
-1. The White Stripes - I’m Slowly Turning Into You
+1. The White Stripes - I'm Slowly Turning Into You
 1. The White Stripes - Rag And Bone
 1. Jack White - Lazaretto
 1. The White Stripes - I Can't Wait